linuxsw/dev-setup/README.md

    ```bash
    ./setup_git_commit_identity.sh
    ```
-3. To apply to all repos in a folder:
+3. To apply to all repos in a folder(~/Git is the default):
    ```bash
    ./apply_git_identity_all_repos.sh ~/Git
    ```